2024 Brazil wildfires

 In 2024, 62,131 wildfires detected by the Global Wildfire Information System (GWIS) burned an estimated 46,101,798 ha of tropical wetland in Brazil's Pantanal in Mato Grosso do Sul, the Amazon rainforest, and the Cerrado, Specially São Paulo's interior.
 According to satellite data from the Brazilian National Institute for Space Research, the number of fires from 2024's beginning to 10 June showed a 935% increase compared to the same period in 2023 with 1,315 fires being reported compared to 127 fires in 2023.

 Background

 Climate scientists noted that the 2024 Brazil wildfire season started earlier than typical seasons which start around July, and was also more intense this year due to decreased rainfall in certain regions leading to prolonged drought.
 Brazilian President Luiz Inacio Lula da Silva pledged to stop illegal deforestation in the Amazon by 2030 to help reduce the impact of global warming.

 Wildfires

-On 1 July, collected satellite data indicated that at least 13,489 wildfires had occurred since the start of the year, the most amount of wildfires in the first half of the year in 20 years, and up 61% from 2023.
+On 1 July, collected satellite data indicated that at least 13,489 wildfires had occurred since the start of the year, the most wildfires in the first half of the year in 20 years, and up 61% from 2023.
 Brazilian Greenpeace spokesman Romulo Batista stated that global warming and decreased rainfall created dryer environments that caused vegetation to be more dry and thus be more susceptible to spreading fires.